 Comfy Shooting Experience

 When holding the M45A1, I'm happy to say that it felt comfortable.
 The rail gives it a bit more weight than other 1911 models.
-You're also getting an ambidextrous safety, which again, I'm happy to say worked crisply any time I used it with either shooting hand.
+You're also getting an ambidextrous thumb safety, which again, I'm happy to say had a crisp trigger any time I used it with either shooting hand.

 The M45A1 also sports a beavertail grip safety. this features a prominent bump that serves to assure you that the safety can be employed while lowering the centerline of the bore ever so slightly.
 This also helps to protect your hand, which is a nice addition to see.